dell/omnia/docs/source/Troubleshooting/knownissues.rst

 3. Set ``scheduler_type: "k8s"`` in ``input/omnia_config.yml`` and run ``omnia.yml``.

-⦾ **Why does pulling images to create the Kubeflow timeout causing the 'Apply Kubeflow Configuration' task to fail?**
+⦾ **Why does pulling images to create the Kubeflow timeout causing the 'Apply Kubeflow Configuration' task to fail? (version 1.5 and below)**

 **Potential Cause**: Unstable or slow Internet connectivity.